yasinlachiny/php3/readme.md

       command: "composer.phar install --optimize-autoloader"
 ```
 # php artisan and permissions
-for run php artisan I should add this code to init.config
+For run php artisan I should add this code to init.config
 ```
 container_commands:
     05-generate-key: